Joker12abuqasf/number-privcey/policy.md

  <h1>Advertisement and Other Third Parties</h1>
 <p>
-Advertising partners and other third parties may use cookies, scripts and/or web beacons to track [["visitors" or "user"]] activities on this [["we"]] in order to display advertisements and other useful information.
+Advertising partners and other third parties may use cookies, scripts and/or web beacons to track [["visitors" or "user"]] activities on this [["We,Us"]] in order to display advertisements and other useful information.
 Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
 This [["website" or "app"]] has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
 Learn how to [opt out of Google’s cookie usage](http://www.google.com/privacy_ads.html).
   </p>

 <h1>Collecting and Using Your Personal Data</h1>